Facepunch/chippy-docs/docs/tutorials/pattern.md

 The pattern rotates clockwise with a speed of `150` units (basically equivalent to 150° per second).
 Negative is clockwise, positive is counterclockwise.

 `bullets` defines what this pattern shoots - since only one type is referenced, every bullet in the pattern will be the same.
-The path can be absolute, but usually it's easiest to reference definitions in the same json object - in this case, `.bullet` refers to the bullet defined at the same level as the `simpleAttack` pattern definition.
+The path can be absolute, but usually it's easiest to reference definitions in the same json object - in this case, `.bullet` refers to a bullet defined at the same json level as the `simpleAttack` pattern definition.

 ## More About Patterns